-The CR&DALL contribution is led by Dr Ria Dunkley, who is working mainly working across two work packages.
-The first focuses on involving stakeholders and communities in workshops, ensuring the relevance of these plans to place-based communities and the second involves an exploration of the relative social vulnerability of communities to coastal erosion.
+The CR&DALL contribution was led by Dr Ria Dunkley, who has been working mainly on explorating the relative social vulnerability of communities to coastal erosion.
 This a further example of work that CR&DALL is undertaking in the field of place-based informal learning.